HungNguyenDev1511/Car-detection-serving-model/distributed_training/README_distributed.md

 ![UiDockerhub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/add_credential_dockerhub.png)

-- For the Password: Go to DockerHub (where you store all your docker images) -> go to `Account Setting` -> `Security` -> Generate new token and then copy to the Credential of Jenkins the Id you type "dockerhub"
+- For the Password: Go to DockerHub (where you store your Docker images) then navigate to `Account Setting` -> `Security` -> Generate new token.
+Copy this token and paste it into Jenkins credentials, using 'dockerhub' as the ID.

 ![TokenDockerhub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/generate_token_docker_hub.png)

 - Choose `Manage Jenkins` -> `System and go to Github part` -> In Github API usage rate limiting strategy -> Never check rate limit (NOT RECOMMENDED) and `Save`
-- Finally, go to the Repo in Jenkins -> `Configure and Github Credential` you choose the Github Credential you created in step above then `Save`
+- Finally, go to the repository in Jenkins -> `Configure and Github Credential` Select the Github Credential you created in step above then `Save`
-- Scan Repository Now to check all connections is ok or not, if not restart Jenkins again
+- Click `Scan Repository Now` to check if all connections are correct.
+If they are not, restart Jenkins and try again

-- The result of building on Jenkins will be like this
+- The result of the build on Jenkins will look like this
 ![JenkinsBuild](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/ui_build_jenkins.png)

-- As you can see the version of application will be increase
+- As you can see, the application version will increase
 ![Version](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/result_push_dockerhub.png)

 # References